 Credits: Receive $125 credit on United purchases annually toward airline expenses, including tickets or things like baggage fees.
 (Terms apply.)
 Get a Global Entry/TSA PreCheck/Nexus credit (worth up to $100) once every four years.
 Get 25 percent back as a statement credit on purchases of food, beverages, and Wi-Fi on board United-operated flights.

-Key perks: Cardmembers receive up to two checked bags per flight for themselves and the same for one travel companion on the same reservation.
-Get 5,000 miles back in your MileagePlus account after taking a United- or United Express–operated award flight booked with their miles—up to two times every anniversary year.
+Key perks: Cardholders receive up to two checked bags per flight for themselves and the same for one travel companion on the same reservation.
+Get up to 10,000 miles back in your MileagePlus account each year after taking a United- or United Express–operated award flight booked with miles (terms apply).

 United Club℠ Infinite Card